UWSWCD PARTNERS

 The USDA provides leadership on food, agriculture, natural resources, rural development, nutrition, and related issues based on public policy, the best available science, and effective management.

-The Oregon Department of Forestry is the agency of the government of the U.S. state of Oregon which performs a wide variety of functions relating to the management, regulation and protection of both public and private forest lands in the state.
+The Oregon Department of Forestry is the agency which performs a wide variety of functions relating to the management, regulation, and protection of both public and private forest lands in the state.

-The Oregon Department of Fish and Wildlife is an agency of the government of the U.S. state of Oregon responsible for programs protecting Oregon fish and wildlife resources and their habitats.
+The Oregon Department of Fish and Wildlife is a government agency responsible for programs protecting Oregon fish and wildlife resources and their habitats.

 Web Soil Survey (WSS) provides soil data and information produced by the National Cooperative Soil Survey.
 It is operated by the USDA Natural Resources Conservation Service (NRCS) and provides access to the largest natural resource information system in the world.
 NRCS has soil maps and data available online for more than 95 percent of the nation’s counties and anticipates having 100 percent in the near future.